Data-driven equation for drug-membrane permeability across drugs and membranes: Results and Discussions

 To better understand these results, we first recall that $G_{\rm N}(z^*)$ corresponds to the highest value of the neutral PMF.
 We can safely ignore contributions of the charged PMFs, such that $G_{\rm N}(z^*)$ denotes the highest point of the \emph{effective} PMF.
 The excellent agreement between DLPC and DPPC indicates that tail length ($3$ and $4$ beads long, respectively) does not impact the permeability.
 This is expected, given that tail length is only expected to change the length, but not the height, of the hydrophobic plateau.
 On the other hand, the further agreement between them and POPC and DOPC indicate a lack of dependence on tail saturation for these lipids ($1$ and $2$ unsaturated beads, respectively).
 Remarkably, the shift in the intercept appears only for DIPC and DAPC---lipids that exhibit more unsaturations: $4$ and $8$, respectively.
 Notably, they display the \emph{same} shift in $-\beta G_{\rm N}(z^*)$.
 As such, the level of unsaturation is a determining factor, but does not gradually impact $-\beta G_{\rm N}(z^*)$.

-Interestingly, DIPC and DAPC are the only lipids in Martini capable of phase separating into a liquid-disordered (Ld) phase, when combined with DPPC and cholesterol.\cite{Davis2013} On the other hand, the force field fails to phase separate when using POPC or even DOPC.
-The results on Fig.~\ref{fig:correl_g_star} thereby indicate a clear shift of $-\beta G_{\rm N}(z^*)$ depending on the ability of the membrane to form an Ld domain.
-Drug--membrane permeability is thereby a direct function of the entropic character of the lipid-tail fluctuations.
+Interestingly, previous Martini studies of ternary membranes with DPPC and cholesterol have shown that DIPC and DAPC strongly phase separate into a liquid-disordered (Ld) phase.\cite{Rosetti2012, Davis2013, Pantelopulos2018} Inconsistent conclusions were drawn from different studies with DOPC, pointing to a thermodynamic drive that is weak, at best.\cite{baoukina2012molecular, Davis2013, girard2020regulating} As for POPC, there is no sign of phase transition.\cite{Davis2013} The results on Fig.~\ref{fig:correl_g_star} mirror these trends: we find a clear shift of $-\beta G_{\rm N}(z^*)$ depending on the ability of the membrane to form an Ld domain.
+The Ld-domain formation of course hinges on the presence of DPPC and cholesterol, which are notably absent from our reference simulations.\cite{Hoffmann2020} The trends are surprising in that they show a dependence on lipid-tail unsaturation that is \emph{stepwise} rather than proportional.
+While we defer a more detailed study to future work, we suggest the role of the entropic character of the lipid-tail fluctuations.

-While the force field incorrectly assigns lipids capable of stabilizing an Ld domain, the shift in permeabilities between liquid-ordered- (Lo) and Ld-forming membranes is realistic.
-The results shown in Fig.~\ref{fig:correl_g_star} translate to a ratio of the permeability coefficients between Ld and Lo roughly, $P(\textup{Ld})/P(\textup{Lo}) \approx 25$.
-Recent atomistic simulations and electron paramagnetic resonance (EPR) spectroscopy experiments probing the permeation of water and oxygen reported a ratio of 3.\cite{Ghysels2019} Our results are thus within one $\log_{10}$ unit for this specific compound, and extend the trend across the chemical space of small drugs.
-Mechanistically this would emphasize the link between local membrane surface density (i.e., its propensity to form transient holes) and passive permeation.\cite{Liu2019}
+Other studies before us have reported a clear change in permeability between Ld and Lo domains: Ghysels \etal used both atomistic simulations and electron paramagnetic resonance spectroscopy experiments on the permeation of water and oxygen, and found a permeability ratio $P({\rm Ld})/P({\rm Lo}) \approx 3$.\cite{Ghysels2019} Here the CG simulations yield a shift in $-\beta G_{\rm N}(z^*)$, which translates to a ratio of the permeability coefficients of $\approx 25$.
+Our estimates are thus within one $\log_{10}$ unit of the results of Ghysels \etal for their specific compounds.
+The mechanism remains to be clearly identified, although this could be consistent with the proposed role of local membrane surface density (i.e., its propensity to form transient holes).\cite{Liu2019}

-The shift observed in Fig.~\ref{fig:correl_g_star} suggests how to generalize the permeability equation (Eq.~\ref{eq:cs2}) across membranes.
-It only needs a simple additive constant that corrects the free-energy term to describe Lo-forming versus Ld-forming membranes.
-The correlation tapers off for $-\beta G_{\rm N}(z^*) \approx 0$, but these correspond to compounds that are largely hydrophobic, for which solubility is likely an issue.
+To summarize, our use of single-component lipid membranes only allows us to speculate as to the shift in Fig.~\ref{fig:correl_g_star}.
+The link to Lo/Ld domain formation is in line with prior atomistic simulations and experiments for specific compounds.\cite{Ghysels2019} In the broader context, our results could help generalize their results across the chemical space of drugs.
+The results also suggest simple \emph{additive} corrections to our effective equation when considering different membranes.